JetLiTheQT/PMRTest/README.md

 You will need the following to use this code:

-1. Android Studio installed on your computer
+1. Android Studio and Python installed on your computer
 2. Your own `google-services.json` and `[project_name]-firebase-adminsdk.json` files, which you can download from the Firebase console

 ## Firebase Console Setup